How to Find an Inverse: A practical guide

 Finding the Inverse of a Function

 Finding the inverse of a function involves a series of algebraic manipulations.
-The process is not always possible; a function must be one-to-one (or injective) to have an inverse.
-This means that each input value maps to a unique output value.
+Because of that, this means that each input value maps to a unique output value.
+In practice, the process is not always possible; a function must be one-to-one (or injective) to have an inverse.
 A function that fails the horizontal line test (where a horizontal line intersects the graph at more than one point) is not one-to-one and therefore does not have an inverse.

 Algebraic Method for Finding the Inverse of a Function